ORTHOGON supports SESAR deployment

 A Departure Manager provides an optimized departure flow that improves throughput at the runway, reduces queueing times on the taxiways, while distributing this information to all key stakeholders at the airport that are involved in the aircraft turn around process and therefore, increasing the predictability of the operations.

 Harris Orthogon’s Departure Manager and Pre-Departure Sequencer are the tools of choice for airports and Air Navigation Service Providers globally.
 For example, Singapore Changi Airport most recently selected Harris Orthogon to deploy the PDS.

-In Europe specifically, the OSYRIS applications directly support the requirements of PCP.
+In Europe specifically, the ORTHOGON applications directly support the requirements of PCP.

 - DMAN Integrating Surface Management Constraints (Sub-AF2.2): DHMI (Turkey) is implementing Harris Orthogon’s AMAN and DMAN while taking into consideration information from the A-SMGCS system.

-- Coupled AMAN/DMAN is a functionality which OSYRIS provides, that goes beyond what the SESAR PCP requires.
+- Coupled AMAN/DMAN is a functionality which ORTHOGON provides, that goes beyond what the SESAR PCP requires.
 Linking the two systems has proven significant runway capacity improvements during SESAR real-time validation exercises.

 - Increased Airport Capacity: Maximized runway throughput by enhanced tactical scheduling according to the real traffic situation and considering surface management constraints

 - Improved On Time Performance: good predictability of off-block and take-off times and improved adherence to Air Traffic Flow Management (ATFM) slots

 - Increased Operational Predictability: all airport stakeholders achieve significantly increased predictability of the outbound traffic.